Narcotic Use Disorder

 - Maintenance therapy means your healthcare provider prescribes another type of narcotic to replace the current narcotic.

 - Therapy may include work with a psychiatrist, psychologist, or drug counselor.
 Therapy can happen in group or individual sessions.
 Some therapy may include family members.
-A support group is a way to get help from others with NUD.
+A support group is a way to get help from others who have NUD.
 Your healthcare provider or therapist may be able to help you find a support group in your area.

 There is a risk of overdose during early treatment with methadone.